MyPlate Food Guide

-Different food groups meet different nutrition needs.
-If you regularly skimp on one group, over time you won't get the best nutrition.
+Different food groups have different nutrients and health benefits.
+If you regularly skip a group, over time you won't get the best nutrition.

 The vegetable portion of MyPlate is shown in green.
 It's one of the largest sections on the plate.
 That's because vegetables provide many of the vitamins and minerals we need for good health.
 Veggies are naturally low in calories, and the fiber in them helps us feel full.